alexk99/the_router/bras/bras_howto_eng.md

 	10.10.0.0/24 is unreachable
 	0.0.0.0/0 via 192.168.1.3 dev v3 src 192.168.1.112

-# 5. Radius configuration
+# 5. RADIUS

 ## 5.1.
 TheRouter radius client configuration

-Following commands define RADIUS server ip address, source ip address of RADIUS router's requests, shared radius secret.
+Following commands define RADIUS server IP address, source IP address of RADIUS router's requests, shared radius secret and CoA secret

 	radius_client add server 192.168.20.2
 	radius_client add src ip 192.168.20.1
 	radius_client set secret "secret"
+	coa server set secret "secret"

-The source ip address must be assigned to the router's interface which connects the router to a RADIUS server.
-It is the v20 interface, since it connects the_router to the linux host H4 where the RADIUS server is running.
+The source IP address must be assigned to TheRouter's interface which connects TheRouter to a RADIUS server.
+It is the v20 interface since it connects TheRouter to the linux host H4 where the RADIUS server is running.

 	# link with local linux host